 If the grievance is not settled in Step 1 and the Union and/or employee wishes to appeal the grievance to Step 2 of the Grievance Procedure, it shall be referred in writing to the Director of Public Works or his/her designee within ten (10) working days after the Village's answer in Step 1 or within ten (10) working days of when the answer was due, and shall be signed by both the employee and/or the authorized representative of the Union.
 The written grievance shall provide a statement of the issue(s) in dispute with the known facts on which the employee and/or Union Representative base the grievance/dispute, and references to the section(s) of the Agreement that may be applicable and/or are allegedly violated or misinterpreted, and the remedy and/or relief requested.
 The Director of Public Works or his/her designated representative, shall discuss the grievance within ten (10) working days with the Union Representative, and the employee(s) (if the employee(s) desire to be present), at a time mutually agreeable to the parties.
-If the grievance is settled as a result of such meeting, the settlement shall be reduced to writing and signed by the Director of Public Works or his/her designated representative, shall give the Village's written answer to the Union within ten (10) working days following their meeting.
+If the grievance is settled as a result of such meeting, the settlement shall be reduced to writing and signed by the Director of Public Works or his/her designated representative, and the Union.
+If no settlement is reached, the Director of Public Works or his/her designated representative, shall give the Village's written answer to the Union within ten (10) working days following their meeting.